 HBR guide to delivering effective feedback (Harvard Business Review)

 To help people achieve their goals and their full potential, you must provide feedback on a regular basis.
 But the stress of talking about sensitive issues can be overwhelming.
+This book provides practical advice to turn any conversation about performance – from weekly updates to annual appraisals – into an opportunity for growth and development. |

 4. Recognize your team’s professional merits